syncfusion-content/wpf-docs/wpf/SfDiagram/Page-Settings.md

 Description

-Page settings enable users to customize the appearance, width, height, and measurement units of the diagram page.
-Page size will be based on any one of the following options:
+Page settings enable you to customize the appearance, width, height, and measurement units of the Diagram page.
+Page size is based on any one of the following options:

 * Content of the page.
 * Specified PageWidth and PageHeight.